-The balance of unrecognized tax benefits at December 31, 2015 and 2014 was \$1 million and \$0 million, respectively.
-Included in the change in the balance of unrecognized tax benefits for the period ended December 31, 2015 was an increase of \$1 million of unrecognized tax benefits associated with uncertain income tax positions.
-These unrecognized tax benefits are included as a reduction to deferred tax assets in the Consolidated Balance Sheet at December 31, 2015.
-If the \$1 million of unrecognized tax benefits accrued at December 31, 2015 are ultimately realized, \$1 million would be recorded as a reduction of income tax expense.
+The balance of unrecognized tax benefits at December 31, 2016 and 2015 was \$1 million and \$1 million, respectively.
+These unrecognized tax benefits are included as a reduction to deferred tax assets in the consolidated balance sheet at December 31, 2016 and 2015.
+If the \$1 million of unrecognized tax benefits are ultimately realized, \$1 million would be recorded as a reduction of income tax expense.
 The Company does not anticipate that the total unrecognized tax benefits will significantly change due to the settlement of audits or the expiration of statutes of limitation within 12 months of this reporting date.

-To the extent penalties and interest would be assessed on any underpayment of income tax, such accrued amounts are classified as a component of income tax expense in the financial statements consistent with the Company's policy.
-During the year ended December 31, 2015, the Company did not record any income tax expense for interest and penalties related to uncertain tax positions.
-At December 31, 2015, the Company has not accrued any interest and penalties relating to unrecognized tax benefits.
+To the extent penalties and interest would be assessed on any underpayment of income tax, such accrued amounts are classified as a component of income tax provision (benefit) in the financial statements consistent with the Company's policy.
+During the year ended December 31, 2016, the Company did not record any income tax expense for interest and penalties related to uncertain tax positions.

 The Company is subject to taxation in the United States, various states and foreign jurisdictions.
 The Company has significant operations in the United States and Canada and to a lesser extent in various other international jurisdictions.
-Tax years that remain subject to examination by major tax jurisdictions vary by legal entity, but are generally open in the U.S. for the tax years ending after 2011 and outside the U.S. for the tax years ending after 2009.
-The Company is indemnified for any income tax expense exposures related to periods prior to the Separation.
+Tax years that remain subject to examination vary by legal entity, but are generally open in the U.S. for the tax years ending after 2012 and outside the U.S. for the tax years ending after 2010.
+The Company is indemnified for any income tax expense exposures related to periods prior to the Separation under the Tax Matters Agreement with NOV.

-In the United States, the Company has \$30 million and \$0 million of net operating loss carryforwards as of December 31, 2015 and December 31, 2014, which will expire in 2035.
-The potential benefit of \$11 million has been reduced by an \$11 million valuation allowance.
+In the United States, the Company has \$194 million and \$30 million of net operating loss carryforwards as of December 31, 2016 and December 31, 2015, which will expire in 2036 and 2035, respectively.
+The potential benefit of \$68 million has been reduced by a \$68 million valuation allowance.
 Future income tax payments will be reduced in the event the Company ultimately realizes the benefit of these net operating losses.
 In addition to future income tax expense, future income tax payments will also be reduced in the event the Company ultimately realizes the benefit of these net operating losses.